Tanya-Amber-L/Chat-App-Illustration/README.md

 ## Overview
 ### The challenge

-Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+Users should be able to view the optimal layout for the component depending on their device's screen size
-- **Bonus**: See the chat interface animate on the initial load

 ### Screenshot